Royal Scots Greys: Campaign in the Low Countries

 With the French Revolution in 1789, and the increasing tensions between Great Britain and Revolutionary France, the Scots Greys were brought up to strength and then expanded with four new troops to nine troops of dragoons, each of 54 men, in 1792 in anticipation of hostilities.
 Four troops of the Scots Greys were alerted for possible foreign deployment in 1792 and were transported to the continent in 1793 to join the Duke of York's army operating in the low countries.
 The Scots Greys arrived in time to participate in the siege of Valenciennes and then the unsuccessful siege of Dunkirk.

 Following the failure of the siege, the Scots Greys were employed as part of the screen for the Duke of York's army, skirmishing with French forces.
-The next significant of action for the Scots Greys occurred at Willems 10 May 1794 on the heights near Tournai.
+The next significant action for the Scots Greys occurred at Willems 10 May 1794 on the heights near Tournai.
 There the Scots Greys, brigaded with the Bays and the Inniskillings, charged the advancing French infantry.
 The French infantry, upon seeing the threat of the cavalry formed into squares.
 The Scots Greys charged directly into the nearest of the squares.
 The charge broke the formed infantry square, a remarkable feat.
 The breaking of the first square demoralised the other French infantry, allowing the Bays and the Inniskillings to break those squares as well.
 In exchange for 20 casualties, the Greys had helped rout three battalions and capture at least 13 artillery pieces.
 This would be the last time that British cavalry, alone without artillery support, would break an infantry square until the Battle of Garcia Hernandez in 1812.

 Despite the victory before Tournai, the Allied Army would be defeated at the Battle of Tourcoing on 18 May 1794.
 From then on, the British Army would be retreating in the face of the French Army.
 During the retreat, the Scots Greys were active in covering the British forces retreat through the low countries and into Hanover.
 By the spring of 1795, the Army reached Bremen, in Hanover, and was embarked on ships to return to England.
 The four troops of Scots Greys arrived in England in November 1795, allowing the regiment to be reunited.
 The ninth troop was disbanded when the regiment was reunited.

 Despite their exploits in the low countries, and the fact that Britain would be heavily engaged around the globe fighting Revolutionary and, later, Napoleonic France, the Scots Greys would not see action until 1815.